Updated August 31, 2020

 RingCentral’s meeting-flip feature

-For example, RingCentral lets you “flip” your meeting so that you can smoothly switch between devices while in the middle of a meeting:
+For example, the RingCentral app lets you “flip” your meeting so that you can smoothly switch between devices while in the middle of a meeting:

 Now that we’ve set some expectations, let’s look at a few conferencing software options and how they stack up for small businesses.